Saharsh-Bhansali/LUG-Kernel-Module/README.md

 # LUG-Kernel-Module
-Making of a basic kernel module that prints out "Hello, World" to dmesg
+Making of a basic kernel module that prints out "Hello, World" to dmesg.

 ## Resources used:
 ```